Grenada Real Estate: Luxury Homes and Citizenship-Eligible Properties

 Price:USD $7 million

-How to Buy Grenada Property
+How to Buy Property in Grenada

 2. Obtain an Alien Landholding License, which grants permission to purchase Grenada property as a foreigner.
-The license costs ten percent of the property value.

 3. Hire a reputable lawyer to draft a Purchase and Sale contract.
 You’ll typically have to pay a ten percent deposit to secure the purchase.